-Councils are legally required to identify these areas to meet requirements under the New Zealand Coastal Policy Statement 2010 and the Resource Management Act 1991.
+These maps have been developed to meet requirements under the New Zealand Coastal Policy Statement 2010 and the Resource Management Act 1991.

 Legal requirements aside, it’ll lead to better protection for the places that matter to Northlanders and ensure appropriate management of these areas.